You'll likely be amazed by the Firewalla Blue or Blue Plus. Each is a tiny device that can do so much. Almost instantly.

 Tiny design, simple setup

-So yes, I had low expectations getting the Blue Plus out of the box.
+I had low expectations when getting the Blue Plus out of the box.

-This is a tiny cube — almost tiny enough to be a choking hazard — with a Gigabit port on the back to connect to an existing network (like a router or a switch) and not much else.
+It's a tiny cube -- almost small enough to be a choking hazard -- with a Gigabit port on the back to connect to an existing network (like a router or a switch) and not much else.

-In fact, the Firewalla is so small that it’s such a shame not to be a PoE device.
+The Firewalla is so small that it's a shame not to be a PoE device.
 The included power adapter, which is smaller than that of a phone, seems a bit too big for the device itself.

 And finally, on the underside, you'll find a QR code for the setup process.
 And this code is all you need.
 Run the Firewall mobile app on your phone, scan this code when prompted and you're all set.

 Once set up, the Firewall Blue virtually inserts itself in between the router and the rest of your network.
 "Virtually" because it's physically attached to the network at the same level as all other devices.
 Nonetheless, it functions as a firewall and, among other things, allows you to monitor your home via the mobile app.

 Note on ease of use: By default, the Firewalla works via ARP spoofing and is compatible with most home routers.
 If you happen to have one that is not compatible, you'll have to opt for the DHCP Mode, where the setup gets more involved and is only suitable for advanced users.